Travel and expenses policy

 Pick-up and return service

-The hire company offers a free pick-up and return service.
-They will pick up the driver and take them to the depot to collect the hire car, and then drop them back off after the hire.
-This will avoid collection and delivery charges and should be used when convenient for the driver.
+The hire company offers a free pickup- and drop service (for the driver).
+They will pick up the driver and take them to their depot to collect the hire car.
+After hire, they will take the driver home.
+This avoids collection and delivery charges.

 Fuel